irdaislakhuafa/amartha-billing-engine/README.md

 - Get Outstanding: `GET /api/v1/loan/transaction/calculate/:user_id`
 - Is Delinquent: `GET /api/v1/users/:id`.
 Users have flag `deliquent_level` to identify they are delinquent or not.
 - Make Payment: `POST /api/v1/loan/transaction/pay`

+Scheduler that update `delinquent_level` will run every day at 00:00:00.
+But if you want to trigger the scheduller manually you can hit API below
+- Scheduler Delinquent: `POST /api/v1/loan/transaction/schedule-delinquent`

 You can see full API docs in `docs/rest/Amartha Billing` directory.
 You can use [bruno](https://www.usebruno.com/) to open it.
 [Bruno](https://www.usebruno.com/) is a Postman alternative that fully free and open source.